"This account was recently infected" removal guide

-Scammers distribute "This account was recently infected" scam by sending this email to a great number of people hoping that someone will fall for it.
-Their main purpose is to blackmail people by making claims about having recorded some compromising video that they will spread if they will not receive a demanded amount of cryptocurrency.
-There are many scams of this type, however, this one is a little bit different: it does not contain any text, but an image with a text, this method is used with a purpose to bypass spam filters.
+Scammers distribute "This account was recently infected" scam emails to many people hoping that someone will be tricked.
+The main purpose is to blackmail people by making claims about having recorded a compromising video that they will proliferate unless they receive the requested payment (in a cryptocurrency).
+There are many scams of this type, however, this one is somewhat different: rather than containing actual text, it uses an image displaying text.
+This method is used to bypass spam filters.

-Whoever designed this scam presents himself as a hacker who have hacked email account.
-This scammer claims that he installed some malicious program into recipients operating system while he was visiting some pornography website.
-This malware works as a remote access tool (RAT), a keylogger that is capable of monitoring user's computing activity and record videos using computer's webcam.
-It is stated that this program allowed to steal various passwords as well.
-The main point of this email is to trick people into thinking that the aforementioned RAT was used to record a video of them while they were watching some pornographic video.
-As scammers claim, it is a dual-screen video where a recipient and a video he is watching can be seen at the same time.
-They make threats that they will send this video to all recipient's contacts if they will not receive $1000 in Bitcoins, during a period of 48 hours.
-There is a Bitcoin wallet address provided as well.
-We strongly recommend to ignore this email.
-It is nothing but a scam that should not be trusted.
-In other words, none of the claims are true: a computer is not infected with any malware (or remote access tool) or email account is hacked.
-This email should be deleted and all similar emails received in the future should be ignored as well.
+The designer of this scam presents himself as a hacker who has supposedly hacked the user's email account.
+This scammer goes on to claim that he has installed a malicious program into the operating system whilst the recipient was visiting a pornographic website.
+This malware works as remote access tool (RAT), a keylogger that is capable of monitoring users' computing activity and recording videos using the computer webcam.
+It is stated that this program allowed the scammer to steal various passwords.
+The main point of this email is to trick people into believing that the aforementioned RAT was used to record a video while the victim was watching a pornographic video.
+The scammer claims that a dual-screen video has been created, whereby the recipient, and the video he is watching, can be seen simultaneously.
+These scammers make threats that they will send these videos to all of the recipient's contacts unless they receive (in this case) $1000 in Bitcoins within 48 hours.
+A Bitcoin wallet address is also provided.
+We strongly recommend that you ignore this email.
+It is simply a scam that should not be trusted.
+None of the claims are accurate.
+Your computer is not infected with malware (or a remote access tool) and your email account has not been hacked.
+This email should be deleted and all similar emails should also be ignored.